llafuente/language/statements/defer.markdown

-### defer
+### defer & panic

-A defer statement defers the execution of a function until the surrounding function returns.
+A `defer` statement postpone the execution of "something" until the surrounding function returns or throw.

 ```syntax
 "defer" call-expr